45 academic writing tools to improve your manuscript

 Academic writing tools for citations

-Citing existing literature on your research topic is an essential part of academic writing.
-It serves to support your argument and findings, contextualise them within a broader scientific landscape, and illustrate the contribution of your paper or book to the field.
-However, manually keeping track of your in-text citations, footnotes or endnotes and bibliography can be daunting and messy.
-This is especially relevant if the journal or press to which you are preparing to submit your text uses a different citation style than you are used to.
-Fortunately, citation managers such as Endnote, Jabref, Mendeley or Zotero can aid students and researchers in cutting time and ensuring consistency with the preferred citation style.
+Citing existing literature is an essential part of academic writing.
+It supports the argument and findings, contextualises them within a broader scientific landscape and illustrates the contribution to the field.
+However, manually keeping track of the in-text citations, footnotes/endnotes, and bibliography can be daunting and messy.
+This is especially relevant if the target journal or press uses a different citation style than you are used to.
+Fortunately, citation managers such as Endnote, Jabref, Mendeley or Zotero can help students and researchers cut time and ensure consistency with the preferred citation style.

 Endnote